On the Inefficiency of Standard Multi-Unit Auctions: Introduction

-{\bf Our Contributions.~} We study the inefficiency of the \dpa\ and \upa\ under the standard and uniform bidding interfaces.
-Our main results are improved inefficiency bounds for bidders with submodular valuation functions and new bounds for bidders with subadditive valuation functions.\footnote{To the best of our knowledge, for subadditive valuation functions our bounds provide the first quantification of the inefficiency of these auction formats.} The results are summarized in Table~\ref{table:upper-bounds}.
+We study the inefficiency of the \dpa\ and \upa\ under the standard and uniform bidding interfaces.
+Our main results are improved inefficiency bounds for bidders with submodular valuation functions and new bounds for bidders with subadditive valuation functions.
+To the best of our knowledge, for subadditive valuation functions our bounds provide the first quantification of the inefficiency of these auction formats.
+The results are summarized in Table~\ref{table:upper-bounds}.
 Our bounds indicate that these auctions are nearly efficient, which paired with their simplicity provides further justification for their use in practice.

-Our focus is mostly on the efficiency of Bayes-Nash equilibria (see Section~\ref{section:sm}), but we also discuss pure Nash equilibria (see {\bf Appendix A}).
+\otrem{As a warmup, we begin by discussing pure Nash equilibria, in Section~\ref{section:pne}.
+In particular, we investigate their properties and establish inefficiency bounds for both auction formats and both bidding interfaces.
+An interesting consequence is that discriminatory pricing always leads to efficient pure Nash equilibria.}

+Subsequently, we proceed to develop our main results, for the inefficiency of Bayes-Nash equilibria, in Section~\ref{section:sm}.
 For submodular valuation functions, we derive upper bounds of $\frac{e}{e-1}$ and $3.1462 < \frac{2e}{e-1}$ for the Discriminatory and the Uniform Price Auctions, respectively.
-These improve upon the previously best known bounds of $\frac{2e}{e-1}$ and $\frac{4e}{e-1}$ \cite{ST13}.
-For the Uniform Price Auction, our bound is less than a factor 2 away from the known lower bound of $\frac{e}{e-1}$ \cite{Markakis12}.
-We also prove lower bounds of $\frac{e}{e-1}$ and $2$ for the \dpa\ and \upa, with respect to the currently known proof techniques~\cite{ST13,Feldman12,Christodoulou08,Bhawalkar11,Hassidim11}.
-As a consequence, unless the upper bound of $\frac{e}{e-1}$ for the \dpa\ is tight, its improvement requires the development of novel tools; the same holds for reducing the \upa\ upper bound below $2$ (if $\frac{e}{e-1}$ from~\cite{Markakis12} is indeed worst-case).
-For subadditive valuations, we obtain bounds of $\frac{2e}{e-1}$ and $6.2924<\frac{4e}{e-1}$ for Discriminatory and Uniform Price Auctions respectively, independent of the bidding interface.
-Further, for the standard bidding interface we are able to derive improved bounds of $2$ and $4$, respectively, by adapting a recent technique from~\cite{Feldman12}.
-We also give a lower bound of almost $2$ for uniform pricing and subadditive valuations.
-In Section \ref{sec:z-smoothness} we discuss further applications of our results in connection with the smoothness framework of~\cite{ST13}.
-In particular, some of our bounds carry over to simultaneous and sequential compositions of such auctions (see Table \ref{table:upper-bounds2} in Section \ref{sec:z-smoothness}).
+These improve upon the previously best known bounds of $\frac{2e}{e-1}$~\cite{ST13} and $4$~\cite{Markakis14}. \otrem{Regarding lower bounds, for the Uniform Price Auction, we establish a lower bound of $2$, which holds even for pure Nash equilibria.
+We also prove a lower bound of $\frac{e}{e-1}$ for the \dpa, with respect to the currently known proof techniques~\cite{ST13,Feldman12,Christodoulou08,Bhawalkar11,Hassidim11}.
+As a consequence, unless the upper bound of $\frac{e}{e-1}$ for the \dpa\ is tight, its improvement requires the development of novel tools.}